bitwarden/contributing-docs/docs/getting-started/clients/mobile/android/index.md

 ### Using Server Tunneling

-Instead of configuring your device or emulator, you can instead use a [proxy tunnel to you local server](../../../server/tunnel.md) and have your app connect to it directly.
+Instead of configuring your device or emulator, you can instead use a [proxy tunnel to your local server](../../../server/tunnel.md) and have your app connect to it directly.

 ### Push Notifications

-The default configuration for the android app is to register itself to the same environment as Bitwarden's QA Cloud.
-This means that if you try to debug the app using the production endpoints you won't be able to receive live sync updates nor passwordless login requests.
+The default configuration for the Android app is to register itself to the same environment as Bitwarden's QA Cloud.
+This means that if you try to debug the app using the production endpoints you won't be able to receive Live Sync updates or Passwordless login requests.

 <bitwarden>
- So, in order to receive notifications while debugging your app will have to use QA Cloud endpoints for the api and identity or a local server setup where the api is connected to QA Azure Notification Hub.
+So, in order to receive notifications while debugging, you have two options:
+- QA Cloud endpoints for the Api and Identity, or
+- Use a local server setup where the Api is connected to QA Azure Notification Hub

 </bitwarden>

 ### Testing Passwordless Locally